The CLIMAtlantic Team

 Willa Neilsen (she/her)

-Willa grew up in Atlantic Canada, originally being from New Brunswick and moving to St. John’s, Newfoundland and then North West River, Labrador at a young age.
-She is completing a Marine Biology degree at Memorial University and will finish this on exchange to Norway in 2023, where she will take courses focusing on marine and climate issues specific to the Arctic.
+Willa is originally from New Brunswick but moved to North West River, Labrador at a young age.
+This is where she developed a deep appreciation for the land and waters and grew her passion for environmentalism.
+She holds a BSc in Marine Biology from Memorial University of Newfoundland and Labrador, and also studied abroad at the Arctic University of Norway, taking courses focusing on marine ecology and climate issues specific to the Arctic.
 She brings experience in training and project coordination, as well as a knowledge of the Labrador region and its unique needs and vulnerability in regards to climate change.
-Outside of work Willa takes advantage of all that Atlantic Canada has to offer, enjoying hiking, trail running, skate skiing, and snorkeling.
+Outside of work Willa enjoys baking, hiking, running, and cross-country skiing.

 Emily Kennedy (she/her)

 Emily holds a Master of Arts in International Development: Poverty Conflict and Reconstruction from the University of Manchester and Bachelor of Arts from Acadia University in Environmental and Sustainability Studies.
 She has worked on food security and environmental justice projects in Ghana and Uganda, as well as policy development and education in Nova Scotia, including as an occasional lecturer at Acadia.
 Emily has a particular interest in community engagement and project coordination.

 Heather Harris (she/her)